DBJ, more than 2 colors per row 5, color separation software

 ArahPaint in knit design 6: color separations

-December 2025: my iMac was replaced by desktop with M4 chip, macOS Tahoe 26.1, ArahPaint®Version 6.0.3375
+December 2025: My own iMac was replaced by a desktop with an M4 chip, macOS Tahoe 26.3.1, with ArahPaint Silicon Version 6.0.3375.

-Gimp latest stable version 3.06 October 2025
+Gimp latest stable version 3.08, January 28, 2026

-A quick tutorial, and a video.
+A quick tutorial and a video.

 I have found the March and the later October release update both problematic, would recommend staying with or installing the last previous stable version 2.10.38 instead.